-New App Take the Guess rk Out of Trash & Recycling
+New App Take the Guess

 It's not always easy remembering which items are recyclable, which items require scheduling a bulk pick-up, and which items are considered household hazardous waste.
-To take the guesswork out of waste disposal and recycling, the Department of Public Works (DPW) has created a new web app that allows residents to type in almost any item they can think of, after which they will be provided with information on how that item should be properly disposed of, recycled, reused or composted in the District.
+To take the guesswork out of waste disposal and recycling, the Department of Public Works (DPW) has created a new web app that allows residents to type in almost any item they can think of, after which they will be provided with information on how that Item should be properly disposed of, recycled, reused or composted in the

-\DPW collects large, bulky items by appointment from residential households that receive DPW trash collection service.
+DPW collects large, bulky items by appointment from residential households that receive DPW trash collection service.
 To make an appointment, please call the Mayor's Citywide Call Center at 311 or visit www.311.dc.gov.